AuinStudios/thisgamehasnonameyet/README.md

 # thisgamehasnonameyet
  transfur game
+19/09/2021)
+### (finished the sway system its abit buggy ill probably improve in the future but for now its good enough and also i might add animations to it torromow nad  finish the weapon system)
 18/09/2021)
 ### (so i came back to the game after a break and now i made a sway system  its not done yet i havent done the rotations but now it moves up and down on the x  and y axis  of the vector whenever u move ur camera it goes to the oppsite direction of where u make ur mouse to and   comes to its location abit fast)